 Closing

-Raising this tide has been a valuable asset for the faculty, and by definition the university and it’s students.
+Raising this tide has been a valuable asset for the faculty, and by definition the university and its students.
 However, it is clear there is far more opportunity to be seized upon, and that the journey is just beginning.
 This beginning - The UTSOnline Renovation Project - has set our sails confidently in the right direction.